2019 US Open – Women's singles

 Bianca Andreescu defeated Serena Williams in the final, 6–3, 7–5 to win the women's singles tennis title at the 2019 US Open.
-It was her first major title, and she became the first Canadian, as well as the first player born in the 2000s, to win a major singles title.
-In addition, she was the youngest person since Svetlana Kuznetsova in 2004 to win a major singles title, and the first woman to win the US Open on her main draw debut.
-Andreescu also became the first Canadian to reach the semifinals in the tournament since Carling Bassett-Seguso in 1984 and she was also the first Canadian woman to reach the final in any major since Eugenie Bouchard in the 2014 Wimbledon Championships.
+It was her first major title.
+Andreescu was the first Canadian, as well as the first player born in the 2000s, to win a major singles title.
+She was the youngest player to win the title since Svetlana Kuznetsova in 2004, and the first woman to win the US Open on her main draw debut.
+This was the first time a player won a major on their debut appearance since Monica Seles won the 1991 Australian Open.
+In addition, Andreescu tied Seles’ Open Era record of the shortest time from major debut to winning a title, winning on her fourth major appearance (a record broken just two years later by Emma Raducanu, who won on her second major appearance).
+The final was a rematch of the Canadian Open final four weeks prior, also won by Andreescu.
+This was the largest age gap (18 years) between two women's major finalists in the Open Era.
 With the win, Andreescu entered the top 5 in rankings for the first time.

 Naomi Osaka was the defending champion, but lost to Belinda Bencic in the fourth round.

-It marked the first time in history that the tournament's draw included eight champions: Osaka, Sloane Stephens, Angelique Kerber, Serena Williams, Samantha Stosur, Maria Sharapova, Kuznetsova, and Venus Williams.
+This marked the first time that the tournament's draw included eight former champions: Osaka, Sloane Stephens, Angelique Kerber, Serena Williams, Samantha Stosur, Maria Sharapova, Kuznetsova, and Venus Williams.

-In reaching her 33rd career major final, Williams set a new record for the longest gap between a player's first and most recent major final appearances, her first being twenty years prior at the 1999 US Open.
-She also equaled the record for the most match wins at the US Open held by Chris Evert (101 wins).
+In reaching her 33rd and last career major final, Serena Williams set a new record for the longest gap between a player's first and last major final appearances, her first being twenty years prior at the 1999 US Open.
+She also equaled the record for the most match wins at the US Open, held by Chris Evert (101 wins).
 Williams was attempting to equal Margaret Court's all-time record of 24 major singles titles, and to win an Open Era record seventh US Open title.
-With Williams retirement in 2022, this marked her 33rd and final appearance in a major final.

-Despite losing in the fourth round, Ashleigh Barty regained the WTA No. 1 singles ranking from Osaka.
+Despite losing in the fourth round, Ashleigh Barty regained the world No. 1 singles ranking from Osaka.
 In addition to Barty and Osaka, Karolína Plíšková and Simona Halep were also in contention for the top ranking.

+This tournament marked the first US Open appearance of future champion and world No. 1 Iga Świątek; she lost to Anastasija Sevastova in the second round.
+This tournament also marked the final US Open appearances of former world No. 1 and 2006 champion Sharapova and former world No. 2 and 2004 champion Kuznetsova.
+Both lost in the first round, to Serena Williams and Kristie Ahn, respectively.